• Home

 Sanctuary, First Baptist ChurchEntry between the sanctuary (L) and the narthex and chapel (R)North side of the narthex and chapel

 Harry Weese loved his triangles and, as you can see, they abound here.
 But the harshness of the angles is softened by the round ends of both the church and chapel.
+And the bridge which spans the ‘moat’ on the front of the building adds a further medieval feel to the church.

-Sanctuary bell from the northeastSanctuary bell from the southwest
+Sanctuary bell from the northeastSanctuary bell from the southwestChapel Exterior, First Baptist ChurchMain Entrance with Bridge, First Baptist Church

 Daniel Kiley was the Landscape Architect, and the whole design of the First Baptist Church — church and landscape — make for a very satisfying visit.
+I visited twice, the first time I just walked around the outside.
+For the second I contacted the church and arranged for an inside docent tour.

 Previous Article Lafayette Park